FluxML/fluxml.github.io/getting_started.md

 <br>

-where:

-* **opt** is an optimiser
-* **ps** are the parameters of the model
-* **gs** are the gradients being computed

 >**Note:** With this pattern, it is trivial to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisation etc. Note that the pattern above is a simple julia *for loop* but it could also be replaced with a *while loop*.

 <br>

 Flux enables you to execute the same process with the [Flux.train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function.
 It executes one training step, and you can put the `Flux.train!` function inside a *for loop* to execute more training steps.
 For more information on training a model in Flux, see [Training](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1).
-Notice that before calling this function you need to zip the training data as `data = zip(x, y)`.

 ```julia
 Flux.train!(loss, params(model), data, opt)